matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 ## <a href="#avoid-using-else" id="avoid-using-else">Avoid Using Else</a>

-Just because we can use `else` with our "if" statement, that doesn't mean it's always necessary.
+Just because we can use "else" with our "if" statement, that doesn't mean it's always necessary.
 Many times just an "if" with no "else" will do.

 In the following example, we are calculating the cost of the toppings on the pizza.
 If the customer adds more than two toppings, we charge 50 cents for each topping.
 If the customer does not add more than two toppings, we don't charge for toppings.